54th Annual Show

 - Botanical name (if you don't know, the coordinator will look it up for you)

 - Display Area Size Needed (indicate either shohin, half-table, or full-table)

 - History of the tree - a short paragraph (optional)

-Some club members have expressed interest in identifying their show trees by placing an initial on the tree cards.
-If you would like to do this please let Karen know.
+Some club members have expressed interest in identifying their show trees.
+If you'd like to include your first name please let Karen know.
 She will not include your initials unless you specifically ask her to.